Rebilly/api-definitions/openapi/description.md

 ```

 # Using filter with collections

 Rebilly provides collections filtering.
-You can use `?filter` param on collections to define which records should be shown in the response.
+Use the `?filter` parameter on collections to define which records should be shown in the response.

-Here is filter format description:
+The following is the filter format description:

-- Fields and values in filter are separated with `:`: `?filter=firstName:John`.
+- Fields and values in the filter are separated with `:`: `?filter=firstName:John`.

 - Sub-fields are separated with `.`: `?filter=billingAddress.country:US`.

-- Multiple filters are separated with `;`: `?filter=firstName:John;lastName:Doe`.
+- Multiple filters are separated with `;`: `?filter=firstName:John;lastName:Doe`. \
   They are joined with `AND` logic.
-In this example: `firstName:John` AND `lastName:Doe`.
+Example: `firstName:John` AND `lastName:Doe`.

-- You can use multiple values using `,` as values separator: `?filter=firstName:John,Bob`.
+- You can use multiple values using `,` as values separator: `?filter=firstName:John,Bob`. \
   Multiple values specified for a field are joined with `OR` logic.
-In this example: `firstName:John` OR `firstName:Bob`.
+Example: `firstName:John` OR `firstName:Bob`.

-- To negate the filter use `!`: `?filter=firstName:!John`.
+- To negate the filter, use `!`: `?filter=firstName:!John`.
-  Note that you can negate multiple values like this: `?filter=firstName:!John,!Bob`.
+- To negate multiple values, use the following: `?filter=firstName:!John,!Bob`.
-  This filter rule excludes all Johns and Bobs from the response.
+  This filter rule excludes all `Johns` and `Bobs` from the response.

-- You can use range filters like this: `?filter=amount:1..10`.
+- To use range filters, use this: `?filter=amount:1..10`.

-- You can use gte (greater than or equals) filter like this: `?filter=amount:1..`, or lte (less than or equals) than filter like this: `?filter=amount:..10`.
+- To use a gte (greater than or equals) filter, use: `?filter=amount:1..`.
   This also works for datetime-based fields.
+- To use a lte (less than or equals) filter, use: `?filter=amount:..10`.
+  This also works for datetime-based fields.

-- You can create some [specified values lists](https://user-api-docs.rebilly.com/#tag/Lists) and use them in filter: `?filter=firstName:@yourListName`.
+- You can also create [specified values lists](https://user-api-docs.rebilly.com/#tag/Lists) and use them in filters.
+Example: `?filter=firstName:@yourListName`. \
-  You can also exclude list values: `?filter=firstName:!@yourListName`.
+  You can also exclude list values: `?filter=firstName:!@yourListName`. \
+  Use value lists to compare against a list of data when setting conditions for rules or binds,
+  or applying filters to data table segments.
+  Commonly used lists contain values related to conditions that target specific properties such as: customers, transactions, or BINs.

-- Datetime-based fields accept values formatted using RFC 3339 like this: `?filter=createdTime:2021-02-14T13:30:00Z`.
+- Datetime-based fields accept values formatted using RFC 3339.
+Example: `?filter=createdTime:2021-02-14T13:30:00Z`.

 # Expand to include embedded objects

 Rebilly provides the ability to pre-load additional objects with a request.

-You can use `?expand` param on most requests to expand and include embedded objects within the `_embedded` property of the response.
+You can use the `?expand` parameter on most requests to expand and include embedded objects within the `_embedded` property of the response.

-The `_embedded` property contains an array of
-objects keyed by the expand parameter value(s).
+The `_embedded` property contains an array of objects keyed by the expand parameter values.

-You may expand multiple objects by passing them
+To expand multiple objects, pass them as a comma-separated list of objects.

-as comma-separated to the expand value like so:
+Example request containing multiple objects:

 ```
 ?expand=recentInvoice,customer
 ```

-And in the response, you would see:
+Example response:

 ```
 "_embedded": [